MurariPrasad/MentalHealth-DataAnalysis/README.md

-## Mental Health in Tech Survey - Data Analysis, Visualization, Machine Learning Predictory Analysis
+## Mental Health in Tech Survey - Data Analysis, Visualization, Machine Learning Prediction Analysis

 **About**
 - This Dataset contains survey data about mental health, completed by people working in Tech Industry